MyBackupify/MyBackupify.github.io/README.md

 _Q: Who would need this?_

 A: There are several reasons why you want to move your Spotify Data from one account to another.
 For example we have Premium Accounts via our Mobile Serviceprovider.
 If you want to move to another provider having the same Spotify Account, it's getting really time consuming.
-Thanks to SpotMyBackup we just use a new Account.
+Thanks to MyBackupify we just use a new Account.

 _Q: I'm missing something!_